AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 * GenAI content might not be accurate &#8212; share your feedback so that Adobe engineers can refine the models.
 * You can upload multiple brand assets, but can leverage only one for a specific generation.

-## Generate email content with AI Assistant
+## Email content generation with AI Assistant

-After you create and personalize your emails, use AI Assistant in Adobe Journey Optimizer B2B Edition, powered by generative AI to elevate your content to the next level.
+After you [create and personalize your emails](./email-authoring.md), use AI Assistant in Adobe Journey Optimizer B2B Edition, powered by generative AI to elevate your content to the next level.

 AI Assistant can help you optimize the impact of your deliveries by generating entire emails, targeted text content, and getting AI Assistant recommendations for images that resonate with your audience.
 This optimization of your email campaigns is designed to produce better engagement.